 Our Karate classes in Walthamstow Village are prepared for many types of people, usually one of these three: Those who wish to study a new style of martial art or sports activity which hopefully keeps them in shape Individuals who are seriously interested in learning Karate & People that would like to develop the ability to defend themselves and increase their self-confidence in day to day life We can work with men, women and children of every age group irrespective of their experience or natural ability.

 Karate practice (Walthamstow Village ) – Our Karate Classes in Walthamstow Village

 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these 3 activities together to bring a complete Karate tuition experience in Walthamstow Village .

-Karate History and its Development into a World Martial Art At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for those who wished to learn forms of martial arts and started teaching Karate in Okinawan institutions.
-This brought about additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the skill to Japan in 1922.
+Karate History and its Development into a World Martial Art At the turn of the 20th century, Anko Itosu gained permission to end the shroud of secrecy for individuals who wanted to learn fighting techinques and began teaching Karate in Okinawan schools.
+This led to additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the skill to Japan in 1922.